Robbie Grossman Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.3 K/9, the ninth-best in MLB.

-- The Astros have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- The Astros have the fifth-ranked team ERA across all league pitching staffs (3.66).

-- Astros pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Astros pitchers combine to surrender 15 home runs (one per game), the 10th-fewest in the league.

-- Brown (1-0) gets the start for the Astros, his third of the season.
+- The Astros are sending Valdez (1-1) out to make his fourth start of the season.
+He is 1-1 with a 1.89 ERA and 18 strikeouts through 19 2/3 innings pitched.

-- In his last time out on Sunday, the righty threw seven innings against the Minnesota Twins, allowing no earned runs while surrendering two hits.
+- His last time out was on Monday against the Pittsburgh Pirates, when the left-hander went seven innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.